telekom-mms/cmcc-operator/docs/custom-resource.md

 The `milestone` property determines at which milestone a configured job will be started.
 After the job has completed, the milestone will be advanced.

+#### Security Context

+Due to the way the container image is built, this container needs to run with a read-write root file system, and the component sets that as a default.

 ### Component `user-changes`